Rickypatelcoding/Gurukul_classes/README.md

 - Read from `src/input.css`
 - Generate compiled styles into `src/output.css`
 - Keep watching for changes while the command is running

-### 5. Open the Website in Your Browser

-After building the CSS:

-- You can simply **open `index.html`** (or `src/index.html`, depending on how you want to serve it) in your browser by double‑clicking it, **or**
-- Use a simple live server (for example, VS Code extension “Live Server”) and start it in the project directory.

-### 6. Making Changes

-- Edit HTML in `index.html` / `src/index.html`
-- Edit styles in `src/input.css` (Tailwind classes)
-- Edit JS behavior in `src/index.js`

-If `--watch` is running, Tailwind will recompile your CSS automatically whenever you save changes.

 ---

 Happy coding 👨‍💻 and welcome to Gurukul Classes!